Abnormal Dog Behavior: Why It Develops and How to Fix It

 Begging for food

-Puppy eyes or not, a dog begging for food often gets table scraps as a reward.
+, a dog begging for food often gets table scraps as a reward.
 Therefore, it’s safe to say that this is one of those dog behavior problems that are entirely our own fault.

 Think about it — dogs are always yearning for our attention, and begging for food is sometimes their MO.
 Giving in to the pressure just shows them that they can engage in similar behavior again and again.
 Furthermore, dogs cannot digest some sorts of human food; we may actually endanger their health purely because we lack control.